Energy and grid feedback

 - Determination of the grid connection indicators for the identification of possible grid connection performance

 - Recording of the grid connection costs (reference values) in relation to the specified grid connection points of the grid operator.
-The grid connection infrastructure costs for the respective line sections are calculated taking into account different variants of the connection levels (voltage level, 20 kV, 30 kV and 110 kV).
+The grid connection infrastructure costs for the respective line sections were calculated taking into account different variants of the connection levels (voltage level, 20 kV, 30 kV and 110 kV).

 Closer look at an exemplary section